Content

 Shockingly, some pills even contain unlabeled prescription drug ingredients.
 These hidden ingredients can cause dangerous interactions and potentially serious side effects, especially if you're taking meds for high blood pressure, heart disease, or other common medical conditions.

-For the latest on tainted sex tablets and pills, check out the FDA’s Tainted Sexual Enhancement Products list.
+As such, relying on these products to improve your sex life can be risky.
+For the latest information on tainted sex tablets and pills, check out the FDA’s Tainted Sexual Enhancement Products list.

 Sildenafil (the active ingredient in Viagra®)